Emekadavid/emekadavids_projects/README.md

 ## Hobbies

 1. [Youtube Channel: Python Novice To Pro](https://www.youtube.com/@pythonnovicetopro): I love Python programming and doing SQL queries.
 In fact, I love everything that involves working with data.
 To share my love with the world, I started this Youtube channel, Python Novice to Pro channel.
 I hope you do subscribe to the channel and like my videos.

+2. [Dinma App](https://emekadavid-dinma-apps-app-tllrff.streamlit.app/): This app shows all the capabilities of ChatGPT and deployed on Streamlit.
+I use it to humor myself.
+Please, use it for entertainment.